Bisections and cocycles on Hopf algebroids: Bisections on Hopf algebroids

+for all $X, Y\in\cL$.
 It is not hard to see that $\Ad_{U}$ is a $B$-bilinear map and also a coring map.
-The result also holds for left and anti-left Hopf algebroids since a 2-cocycle cotwist preserves the left and anti-left Hopf algebroids structure (see \cite{HM22}). \end{proof} \begin{cor} If $U\in Z^1(\cL,B)$ is a vertical bisection of a left and anti-left Hopf algebroid, then $\Ad_{U}^{L}=\Ad_{U}=\Ad_{U^{-1}}^{R}$. \end{cor} \begin{proof} We have
+The last part of the statement follows by \cite[Thm.
+3.7, Rem.
+3.8]{HM22} that cotwisting preserves a left or anti-left Hopf algebroid structure. \end{proof}

+\begin{cor} If $\CL$ is a left Hopf algebroid and $U\in Z^1(\CL,B)$ then $\Ad_{U}=\Ad^L_U$ is the crossed module map in Proposition~\ref{equ. left adjoint automorphism} when $U$ is viewed as a vertical left bisection.
+Similarly, if $\CL$ is an anti-left Hopf algebroid then $\Ad_U=\Ad_{ U^{-1}}^{R}$ when $U$ is viewed as a vertical right bisection. \end{cor} \begin{proof} We have in the first case